Lawrence-Brad/cse110-hints/docs/08-Loops.md

 # Hints for the Loops assignment
 ## Word Guessing Game

-<details><summary>I'm confused about how to get the letter in the same position from both words</summary><p>
+#### I'm confused about how to get the letter in the same position from both words

+<details><summary>Hint #1</summary><p>
 Remember that the index represents the position of a character in a string.
-<details><summary>Hint #1</summary><p>

 ```python
 word = "donut"